cesanta/mongoose/docs/API.md

                                 void *param);

 This is an interface primarily designed to push arbitrary data to websocket connections at any time.
-This function could be called from any thread.
-When it returns, an IO thread called `func()` on each active connection, passing `param` as an extra parameter.
+This function could be called from the IO thread only.
+When it returns, an IO thread calls `func()` on each active connection, passing `param` as an extra parameter.
 It is allowed to call `mg_send_data()` or `mg_websocket_write()` within a callback, cause `func` is executed in the context of the IO thread.